MorokStary/VechileDetection/README.md

 ```

 The GUI lets you choose an input video, specify an output path and optional
 retraining of the SVM.
+You can also enable *Flip augment* to train a model on
+horizontally flipped images.
 A **Preview** button allows watching the selected source
 video directly inside the window.
 Two checkboxes let you overlay bounding boxes
 and the heatmap during preview.
 After processing finishes a **View** button
 becomes active so you can immediately watch the generated output.
 The controls